lunfardo314/proxima/tests/nodes/README.md

 amount controlled on 1 chain outputs: 1_000_001_895_390_589 TOTAL controlled on 2 outputs: 1_000_001_896_389_089
 ```
-which means `1000` tokens gone to the target address and additionally `500` tokens were consumed by the sequencer as the _tag-along fee_.
+`1000` tokens have been sent to the target address and additionally `500` tokens were consumed by the sequencer as the _tag-along fee_.

-The command `proxi node balance` in the directory `1` will output:
+The command `proxi node balance` in the directory `myHome/1` will output:
 ```text
 Command line: 'proxi node balance' using profile: ./proxi.yaml